-''' Var.
-Compress - Reshape a variable object by removing all dimensions of size 1.
-Var.
-Empty - Produce a new empty variable of the given shape.
-Var.
-Flatten - Create a one-dimensional logical view of a variable object.
-Var.
-Hrepeat - Repeat a variable a number of times in the second dimension.
-Var.
-Hstack - Stack a list of variables horizontally (i.e. along the second dimension).
-Var.
-Promote - Pad variable shape.
-Var.
-Repeat - Repeat a variable a number of times in the given dimension.
-Var.
-Stack - Stack a list of variables in an arbitrary dimension.
-Var.
-Vrepeat - Repeat a variable a number of times in the first dimension.
-Var.
-Vstack - Stack a list of variables vertically (i.e. along the first dimension). '''
+''' Var. compress - Reshape a variable object by removing all dimensions of size 1.
+Var. empty - Produce a new empty variable of the given shape.
+Var. flatten - Create a one-dimensional logical view of a variable object.
+Var. hrepeat - Repeat a variable a number of times in the second dimension.
+Var. promote - Pad variables horizontally (i.e. along the second dimension).
+Var. repeat - Repeat a variable a number of times in the given dimension.
+Var. reshape - Create a reshaped view of the given variable.
+Var. stack - Stack a list of variables in an arbitrary dimension.
+Var. vrepeat - Repeat a variable a number of times in the first dimension.
+Var. vrepeat - Stack a list of variables vertically (i.e. along the first dimension). '''

-Var.Compress
+Var.compress

 '''

-Variable Var.Compress(Variable v)
+Variable Var.compress(Variable v)

 '''